flutter/website/cookbook/navigation/returning-data.md

 ## Directions

   1. Define the home screen
-  2. Add a button that launches the the selection screen
+  2. Add a button that launches the selection screen
   3. Show the selection screen with two buttons
   4. When a button is tapped, close the selection screen
   5. Show a snackbar on the home screen with the selection